Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second residency abroad.

 To gain permanent residency, you must invest at least €350,000 in Andorran real estate, businesses, government bonds, or as an interest free bank deposit.
-On top of that, you must also deposit €50,000 with the Andorran National Institute of Finances, and pay around €21,000 in administrative fees.
-That comes to around $415,000 in recoverable investments, and around $22,000 in nonrefundable fees.
+On top of that, you may be required to make an additional deposit of €50,000 with the Andorran National Institute of Finances, and pay around €21,000 in administrative fees.
+That comes to around $425,000 in recoverable investments, and around $25,000 in nonrefundable fees.

 - Visa-Free Travel for Citizens: 187 countries